natesilva/big-config/README.md

 ### Organizing settings

 You’re free to organize settings how you wish.
-For a small project, you could place all settings in one file, `config/default/settings.json`.
-Then you could override specific settings for for a particular environment.
-For example, you could customize settings for `development` by putting the overrides in `config/development/settings.json`.
+For a small project, you might place all settings in one file, `config/default/settings.json`.
+Then you would override specific settings for for a particular environment.
+For example, custom settings for `development` would be found in `config/development/settings.json`.

 For larger projects, it’s recommended to break up settings into groups.
 For example, `config/default/db.json` would have database settings and `config/default/logging.json` would have logging settings.
 If you need to override these settings for production you would do so in `config/production/db.json` or `config/production/logging.json`.